 "Women should see their healthcare professional if they are experiencing period pain that is worse or different than normal and if it is preventing them from continuing with their day-to-day lives," says Mackay.

 If you track your periods, make sure to include information about period pain as well so that you can notice any changes.
-"It is helpful for women to track their periods as much as possible so that they can notice any changes and be able to articulate them fully to their healthcare professional to aid quicker diagnosis," she explains.
+"It is helpful for women to track their periods as much as possible so that they can notice any changes and be able to articulate them fully to their healthcare professional to aid quicker diagnosis or treatment," she explains.

-Your doctor may be able to offer you stronger painkillers or contraception to help regulate and reduce menstrual symptoms.
+Your doctor may be able to offer you stronger painkillers or contraception to help regulate and reduce period cramps and period pain.
 If they suspect that there could be an underlying cause for your pain, you can be referred to see a gynaecologist who can investigate further.